grange85/ahfow-www/_posts/2006/2006-01-29-galaxie-500-and-related-artists-faq-out-of-date.markdown

 <li><a name="I3e1">Time</a>
 <p>(details required)</p>
 <li><a name="I3e2">Be Mine</a>
-<p>Written and originally recorded by Martin Rev, on thealbum &quot;See Me Riding&quot; (ROIR 1995).
+<p>Written and originally recorded by Martin Rev, on thealbum "See Me Riding" (ROIR 1995).
 Still available.</p>
 <li><a name="I3e3">Lovin' You</a>
-<p>Written by Ripperton and Rudolph, originally performed byMinnie Ripperton on the album &quot;Perfect Angel&quot;.
+<p>Written by Ripperton and Rudolph, originally performed byMinnie Ripperton on the album "Perfect Angel".
 Stillavailable.</p>
 <li><a name="I3e4">Six Feet of Chain</a>
-<p>Written and originally performed by Lee Hazlewood on thealbum &quot;Trouble Is A Lonesome Town&quot; (1963).</p>
+<p>Written and originally performed by Lee Hazlewood on thealbum "Trouble Is A Lonesome Town" (1963).</p>
 <li><a name="I3e5">The Last Goodbye</a>
 <p>(details required)</p>
 <li><a name="I3e6">By The Way</a>
-<p>Written and originally performed by Lee Hazlewood on thealbum &quot;Forty&quot; (1971).</p>
+<p>Written and originally performed by Lee Hazlewood on thealbum "Forty" (1971).</p>
 <li><a name="I3e7">Greyhound Goin' Somewhere</a>
-<p>performed by Bobbie Gentry on her 1968 LP &quot;Touch 'Em WithLove&quot; on Capitol Records.</p>
+<p>performed by Bobbie Gentry on her 1968 LP "Touch 'Em WithLove" on Capitol Records.</p>
 <li><a name="I3e8">For the Sake of the Children</a>
 <li><a name="I3e9">Memphis</a>
-<p>Both of these songs were originally written for theexcellent 1975 Robert Altman movie &quot;Nashville&quot;, which useda convoluted set of story lines woven around the countrymusic scene in Nashville to satirize American politics,entertainment, and the media culture.
-The movie was quitefunny, acerbic, and sad. &quot;For the Sake of the Children&quot; wassung by actor Henry Gibson, formerly of Laugh-In.
-In&quot;Nashville&quot; Gibson played diminutive, hypocritical,sequined, hyper-patriotic country music icon Haven Hamiltonwhose family-values-turned-on-its-head theme song was &quot;Forthe Sake of the Children (We Must Say Good-Bye)&quot;.&quot;Memphis&quot; was actually written by actress Karen Black, whoplayed a second-tier singer destined to serve as perpetualstand-in for emotionally fragile superstar Barbara Jean,another icon who is accidentally assassinated at a politicalrally at the movie's end.  &quot;Memphis&quot; was generallyconsidered an egregiously bad song written by an amateurwhose dislike for country music was evident from the song'ssappiness.
+<p>Both of these songs were originally written for theexcellent 1975 Robert Altman movie "Nashville", which useda convoluted set of story lines woven around the countrymusic scene in Nashville to satirize American politics,entertainment, and the media culture.
+The movie was quitefunny, acerbic, and sad.
+"For the Sake of the Children" wassung by actor Henry Gibson, formerly of Laugh-In.
+In"Nashville" Gibson played diminutive, hypocritical,sequined, hyper-patriotic country music icon Haven Hamiltonwhose family-values-turned-on-its-head theme song was "Forthe Sake of the Children (We Must Say Good-Bye)"."Memphis" was actually written by actress Karen Black, whoplayed a second-tier singer destined to serve as perpetualstand-in for emotionally fragile superstar Barbara Jean,another icon who is accidentally assassinated at a politicalrally at the movie's end.
+"Memphis" was generallyconsidered an egregiously bad song written by an amateurwhose dislike for country music was evident from the song'ssappiness.
 At the time it was generally thought that Altmanlet it into the film as an indulgence to Karen Black, but itis certainly a strange choice for a cover.
-Back in the 70'sthere was a soundtrack album to &quot;Nahville&quot;, but it'sprobably long out of print.</p>
+Back in the 70'sthere was a soundtrack album to "Nahville", but it'sprobably long out of print.</p>
 <p> - Bill Jaynes</p>
 <li><a name="I3e10">I'm Not Sayin'</a>
-<p>Written and originally performed by Gordon Lightfoot onthe album &quot;Lightfoot!&quot; (United Artists 1965).
+<p>Written and originally performed by Gordon Lightfoot onthe album "Lightfoot!"
+(United Artists 1965).
 Currentlyavailable.
 More significantly perhaps, however, is thatthis song was Nico's first single (Immediate 1965).</p>
 <li><a name="I3e11">Borderline</a>
 <p>Written by Reggie Lucas and originally performed by Madonna.</p>
 </ol>